|

 flawed memes related to opinions and argumentation, three of the most

-problematic of which we are about to bust.
+problematic of which I am about to bust.

 following concepts is

-actually helping the right, all three stances have rapidly been gaining
+actually helping Conservatives, all three stances have rapidly been

 currency among Liberals, because at first glance, the ideas seem